-The dovekSIE prediction for the minimum September ice extent is 3.99 million square kilometers.
+The dovekSIE prediction for the 2020 monthly mean September ice extent is 3.89 million square kilometers.
 The dovekSIE prediction is computed as a sum of the linear trend (climatology) and departure from the trend (interannual variability).
-We take the long-term linear trend in a time series of the minimum September sea ice extent over the 1993-2018 period.
-A negative departure from the trend is projected for the 2019 September minimum sea ice extent.
-We use the integrated sea level pressure difference across Fram Strait from November 1 to May 31 in a linear least squares fit model as a predictor for the anomaly of monthly mean September sea ice extent over the same period.
-Using this method, the September mean sea ice extent predictions are only marginally different from the minimum sea ice extent predictions.
+We take the long-term linear trend in a time series of the monthly mean September sea ice extent over the 1993-2019 period.
+A negative departure from the trend is projected for the 2020 September monthly mean sea ice extent.
+We use the integrated sea level pressure difference across Fram Strait from November 1 to May 31 in a linear least squares fit model as a predictor for the anomaly of monthly mean September sea ice extent.